About the Company

 The NHS offer a decent, basic level of technology for free but are subject to severe service constraints as they try to see as many people as quickly as possible.
 Their technology is “one size fits all”, and is unsuitable for those who are active in background noise.
 Slim tubes have made their aids more discreet, but are only really suitable for mild loss, anyone with a loss greater than 40dB in the mid range is not going to be getting suitable amplification from slim tubes.
 Home visits are rarely available, and it is difficult to get an extended appointment to get to the bottom of any real problems.

-High Street and Internet Chain providers can give excellent service if you get a good audiologist working in your area, but at the end of the day their audiologists are subject to targets and heavy manufacturer bias (limited product range).
+High Street and Internet chain providers can give excellent service if you get a good audiologist working in your area, but at the end of the day their audiologists are subject to targets and heavy manufacturer bias (limited product range).
 Appointments can be rushed if the company places too much pressure on the dispenser you see, or if the dispenser is more sales-oriented.
-The audiologist you begin with can be transferred or change companies, or you can find yourself with a locum.
+The audiologist you start out with often leaves the company during the lifetime of your hearing aids, and you have no choice in who you then see.
 These are among the reasons why I chose to start my own business.
 I believe appointments should be as long as they need to be to fix the issues presented, first time.
 I also believe that a one to one relationship is best for both customer and audiologist.

 Independent providers offer complete one-to-one care and a product range you cannot get through the NHS or chain providers, but they cause concern for many.
 How do I know if I can trust the company if they aren’t a well-known name?
 What if the company stops trading?
 Will they stop being helpful once I have bought my hearing aids?
 These are valid concerns, but thankfully all audiologists have to be registered with the Healthcare Professions Council, and some are voluntary members of BSHAA, an organisation that acts as a customer care backstop and can compel audiologists to refund or pay damages to mistreated customers.